 Why HIPAA Written Authorization Is Crucial for Protecting Personal Medical Information

 Business Associate Agreement (BAA)

-Organizations and businesses outside of HIPAA’s covered entities must sign a valid agreement form to maintain the security and privacy of protected health information.
+Organizations and businesses outside of HIPAA’s covered entities must sign a valid business associate agreement form to maintain the security and privacy of protected health information.
 It indicates the associates’ responsibilities regarding the storage, handling, and disclosure of PHI and the potential repercussions of failing to comply with the requirements set by HIPAA.

+Why HIPAA Written Authorization Is Crucial for Protecting Personal Medical Information